neurodroid/stimfit/doc/sphinx/howto/resistances.rst

 Note that charlie.py has a routine called **r_in(amplitude=-5)** that does exactly this.

-In the same way, if you wanted to calculate the value of the seal resistance (if this is the smallest resistance in the circuit, no current will flow through any other resistance), you could test it with a larger voltage pulse.
+In the same way, if you wanted to calculate the value of the seal resistance (assuming this is the smallest resistance in the circuit, so no current will flow through any other resistance), you could test it with a larger voltage pulse.

 ::